2018 Dairy Judging

-Hosted by Argyle – The cattle show to be held at the Green County Fairgrounds, Monroe, WI.
-If you wish to exhibit any dairy animals at this show, please register by June 1, 2017.
+Hosted by Monticello – The cattle show to be held at the Green County Fairgrounds, Monroe, WI.
+If you wish to exhibit any dairy animals at this show, please register by June 1, 2018.

 We are encouraging participants to register online through the following link: Dairy Day Online Registration .
-If you are not able to register online, please return the enclosed form to the UW-Extension office by June 1, 2017.
+If you are not able to register online, please return the below form to the UW-Extension office by June 1, 2018.
+Please note that if submitting the below form, it needs to be received by the UW-Extension office by June 1 at 4:30pm, not just postmarked by June 1.

 Wisconsin State Fair Junior Dairy Committee